inexorgame-obsolete/wiki-mirror/How-to:-Install-Inexor---a-five-minute-tutorial.md

 - add real toolset links (.bat/.sh)
 - add images + description of the flex UI

+## Note to users
+Inexor is currently in Alpha stage.
+Expect many updates (since we have a fast, rolling-release system), and expect things to be broken.
+Anyhow we're set on your feedback!
+See the wiki on [how to contact us](https://github.com/inexor-game/code/wiki/Contact).

+# Installation guide
 Inexor for end user's currently supports the following platforms:

 - Windows 7 and newer